unfa/irc2png/README.md

 ## What is this for?

-Generate a beautiful animated PNG sequence from an IRC log
+**Generate a beautiful animated PNG sequence from an IRC log.**

+Imagine you have some messages copied from IRC, and you'd liek to present the min video form like they are appearing in real time.
+With this tool you can do that.

-This is a bash script that takes an IRC log from a txt file along wiht an SVG template, and produces a PNG sequence that you can then use to overlay the chat replay in a video.
+This is a bash script that takes an IRC log from a txt file along with an SVG template, and produces a PNG sequence that you can then use to overlay the chat replay in a video.

 I've made it, becasue I needed it, but maybe you'll fine it useful.